mohammedzee1000/ci-firewall/README.md

 #### Work Parameters

 - *AMQP URL*: The full URL of amqp server. (env `AMQP_URI` or param `--amqpurl`)
+- *CI Message Variable* This is the name of the environment variable containing the CI message send by request.
+It is configured on the jenkins job in the  CI subscriber.
+Defaults to `CI_MESSAGE`. (param `--cimessageenv`)
 - *Recieve Queue Name(optional)*: The name of the queue in which replies are recieved.
 Defaults to `rcv_jenkinsproject_kind_target`. (env `RCV_QUEUE_NAME` or param `recievequeue`)
 - *Jenkins Job/Project*: The name of jenkins project/job. (env `JOB_NAME` or param `--jenkinsproject`).
 - *Jenkins URL*: The URL of the jenkins server (this should be already exposed and `JENKINS_URL` env in jenkins build or param `--jenkinsurl`)